Manoj51573/functionapp-bicep/docs/Integration Catalogue/Bunnings Sales Out Integration.md

 <p>

 - A timer triggered workflow will start the chain of execution and orchestrate the data movement process via nested workflows:
-  - The 'Retrieve files' workflow will pull in the files from bunnings SFTP and stage those in azure blob storage.
+  - The 'Retrieve files' workflow will pull in the files from Dulux SFTP server and stage those in azure blob storage.
-  - The 'Copy files to SI file server' will copy all the staged files from blob storage and put the same in the SI File server as archive file (path: 'F:\CPI\Bunnings\ARCHIVE\').
+  - The 'Copy files to SI file server' workflow will copy all the staged files from blob storage and put the same in the SI File server as archive file (path: 'F:\CPI\Bunnings\ARCHIVE\').
-  - 'Copy file to BW system' will pull in the required set of files to SAP Business warehouse(BW) system and will triggers the designated SAP BW job via power shell script.
+  - 'Copy file to BW system' workflow will push the required set of files to SAP Business warehouse(BW) system and will trigger a SAP BW job via power shell script.
-  - 'Copy file to Azure Data Lake Storage' will copy the files into Azure Data Lake storage.
+  - 'Copy file to Azure Data Lake Storage' workflow will copy the files into Azure Data Lake storage.
-  - 'Trigger ADF pipeline' workflow will invoke a ADF pipeline
+  - 'Trigger ADF pipeline' workflow will orchestrate the execution of the following two ADF pipelines:
+    - It will trigger a data pipeline
+    - will keep pulling the status of the job by doing a lookup in the control database.
+    - Once the above job is complete , it will trigger the second data pipeline.
-  - Finally, a workflow will clean up the stages files from the blob storage.
+  - Finally, a workflow will clean up the staged files from the blob storage.
 - The logic app will connect with Azure Data Lake Storage Gen2 (ADLS Gen2) account by [Azure Blob Storage connector](https://learn.microsoft.com/en-us/connectors/azureblob/)
-- Logic app will use 'File System built-in connector' to connect with the on-premises file shares.
+- Logic app will use 'File System built-in connector' to connect with the on-premises file shares(if required).
 - Logic app will use office365 connector to send emails from b2b.support@duluxgroup.com.au.

 <ins>Note: </ins>
  - Some of the nested workflows can be run in a sequence or in parallel dependending on the requirement.
-This can be discussed in detail during the implementation stage.
+This will be discussed in detail during the implementation stage.
- - We will use the Logic Apps PowerShell action to run a PowerShell script that calls the '.bat' file on the SI file server.
+ - We will use the Logic Apps PowerShell action to run a PowerShell script that will calls the batch file on the SI file server unless a more acceptable approach to 'call the SAP BW process' using a form of abstraction is found.
+The exact approach will need to be investigated before the build can commence.
+ - Recommendation is to maintain just one interface(and one protocol e.g. SFTP) with the SI file server (both to retrieve the files from bunnings as well as for the archiving).
+ - Any failure in relation to the file ingestion process  to any downstream system(e.g. invalid file or error while uploading a file) will be reported to designated email address.
 </p>
 <br>